 In both cases, being able to point out possible opportunities for growth is a great way to get potential buyers excited about your niche site and what they can do with it.
 If they’re excited for the site, they’re going to be willing to pay more so they don’t miss out.

 Example of Documentation: Highlights, Setbacks, Easy Wins

-In the Authority Business Blueprints that I publish in the newsletter, I list out highlights, setbacks, and easy win opportunities for each website reviewed.
+In the deal flow that I publish in the newsletter, I list out highlights, setbacks, and easy win opportunities for each website reviewed.
 This gives the buyer confidence there are opportunities.

 Here is an example: